BSc in Kinesiology and Clinical Exercise Physiology

 Required credits are as follows:

-- Specialization in Clinical Exercise Physiology (66 credits)
+- Honours in Exercise Science (60 credits)

-This concentration includes specific required and optional courses.
+The Honours and Major each have specific required and optional courses.
 See curriculum details in the Undergraduate Calendar.

 Our program opens up careers paths in health- and fitness–related sectors that can include: